strayTrain/SimpleGameplayAbilitySystem/README.md

 ![image](https://github.com/user-attachments/assets/3724a265-eddb-49de-8414-81584a67268a)

 Under the hood, struct attributes are really [FInstancedStruct's](https://forums.unrealengine.com/t/can-someone-show-my-how-to-use-finstancedstruct-please/1898788?utm_source=chatgpt.com).
-The reason the struct attribute has an `AttributeType` is to make sure when we give it an instanced struct, it matches the type we expect.
+The reason the struct attribute has an `AttributeType` is to make sure when we give it an instanced struct, the underlying struct it holds matches the type we expect.

-### 3. Attribute Modifiers
+### 4. Attribute Modifiers
 Attribute modifiers behave similarly to gameplay effects from the Gameplay Ability System.
 They are a bundle of multiple attribute changes that can be applied to an Ability component.
-Additionally they can modify tags on the Ability component, cancel running abilities and cancel other attribute modifiers.
+Additionally they can modify tags on the ability component, cancel running abilities and cancel other attribute modifiers.
 Attribute modifiers can be applied over time e.g. when the player gets set on fire we apply a Burning attribute modifier which lasts 3 seconds and deals 1 damage to health per second

 There are 2 types of attribute modifiers: